Kitware/CMake/Help/command/target_link_libraries.rst

   dependencies, so they are generally safe to specify only as private link items that will not propagate to dependents.

+  Link flags specified here are inserted into the link command in the same place as the link libraries.
+This might not be correct, depending on the linker.
+Use the :prop_tgt:`LINK_FLAGS` target property to add link flags explicitly.
+The flags will then be placed at the toolchain-defined flag position in the link command.

 * A ``debug``, ``optimized``, or ``general`` keyword immediately followed by another ``<item>``.
 The item following such a keyword will be used only for the corresponding build configuration.
 The ``debug`` keyword